This (updated) guide reviews all of the best low-carb dog foods this year.

 Top 5 Ingredients: 1.
 Beef, 2.
 Ocean Fish Meal, 3.
 Potatoes, 4.
 Chicken Fat, 5.
 Blueberries

 Dogs need lots of calories to stay active.
 But at the same time, these calories need to come from proteins and fats.
-Solid Gold measures up to this criterion with their Barking At The Moon Dog Food that is tailor-made to fuel your dog’s body with premium proteins and few carbs.
+Solid Gold’s Barking At The Moon Dog Food is tailor-made to fuel your dog’s body with premium proteins and few carbs.
 Proteins are derived from real beef and eggs, while carbs are sourced primarily from potatoes.

 Despite using starchy vegetables, the carbohydrate content of the dog food stands at just 27%, which is a respectable figure for dry food.
 Most of the nourishment will still be coming from proteins and fats.
 Another highlight feature of this dog food is that it contains probiotics.
 These ultimately benefit your dog’s gut flora and overall digestive health.

 16. ORIJEN Regional Red Grain-Free Dry Dog Food

 Top 5 Ingredients: 1.
 Deboned Beef, 2.
 Deboned Wild Boar, 3.
 Deboned Goat, 4.
 Whole Red Lentils, 5.
 Whole Green Peas

 There’s no better diet for dogs than one made from premium-quality red meat and easily digestible carbs.
 That’s exactly the philosophy behind Orijen’s Regional Red Dog Food.
 The brand focuses on providing canines with an ancestral diet full of protein from animals like beef, boar, lamb, goat, pork, and even fish.